 For 15 minutes, all of the media were sterilized at 121.6 °C and 15 psi of pressure.
-Twenty millilitres of each medium were added to each Petri plate in order to conduct the investigation.
-These Petri dishes were incubated at 27±1°C after being injected with a 5 mm disc removed from the edge of an active culture.
+Twenty millilitres of each medium were added to each Petri dish in order to conduct the investigation.
+These Petri dishes were incubated at 27±1°C after being inoculated with a 5 mm disc removed from the edge of an active culture.
 There were three replications of each treatment.
 By taking regular measurements of the colony’s diameter in millimetres.
 The radial expansion of the colony was documented.
 A statistical analysis was performed on the collected data.

 Effect of variable temperatures on growth of Fusarium udum in vitro

-The fungal disc, which measured around 6 mm and was grown on PDA, was cut and put on top of the solidified medium (20 ml for each Petri plate) in an aseptic manner in order to measure the growth of the test pathogen, Fusarium udum, at various temperatures.
+A 6 mm mycelium disk grown on PDA was cut and plated on solidified medium (20 ml for each Petri plate) in an aseptic manner in order to measure the growth of the test pathogen, Fusarium udum, at various temperatures.
 For seven days, the infected plates were incubated at 20, 25, 28, 30, 35, 40 and 45°C. For every treatment, three replications were kept in separate BOD incubators.
 At regular intervals of 48 hours, the colony’s diameter was measured in millimetres to record its radial expansion.
 A statistical analysis was performed on the collected data.

 Effect of variable pH on the growth of Fusarium udum in vitro

-To determine optimum level of pH for mycelial growth of F. udum, 100 ml of medium was dispensed into six flasks of 250 ml capacity and different regimes of pH viz., 5.5, 6.0, 6.5, 7.0, 7.5 and 8.0 were adjusted with the help of digital pH mete by using N/10 HCL or N/10 NaOH solution prior to sterilization.
-A six mm mycelial disc from an active fungal culture was sliced and placed on top of the sterilized media (20 ml per Petri plate) under aseptic condition after the medium had solidified.
+To determine optimum level of pH for mycelial growth of F. udum, 100 ml of medium was dispensed into six flasks of 250 ml capacity and different regimes of pH viz., 5.5, 6.0, 6.5, 7.0, 7.5 and 8.0 were adjusted with the help of digital pH mete by using N/10 HCL or N/10 NaOH solution prior for sterilization.
+A six millimetre mycelial disc from an active fungal culture was sliced and placed on top of the sterilized media (20 ml per Petri plate) under aseptic condition after the medium had solidified.
 Four replications were kept for every pH level treatment while the infected plates were incubated at 27 ± 1°C. By measuring the colony’s diameter in millimetres in various directions at regular intervals of 48 hours, the colony’s redial expansion was documented.
 By drawing two lines perpendicular to each other and intersecting at the centre of fungal growth on the back of each plate, the radial growth was measured.
 The dimeter of the colony was calculated by averaging the two lines.
 A statistical analysis was performed on the collected data.

 Results and discussions